Glenorchy Ride | Horse Riding Holidays New Zealand | Globetrotting

 Globetrotting has the PERFECT accessible summertime riding escape by the name of the Glenorchy Back Country Ride.

-This gem of a five day, four night itinerary is situated one hour from Queenstown in the cute-as-a-button lakeside community of Glenorchy.
-With five days of unrestricted hours in the saddle, this ride has it all: wet and wild canters along riverbanks, wandering through native beech forests, circumnavigating a mountain and exploring a quintessential High Country property.
+This gem of a holiday is situated one hour from Queenstown in the cute-as-a-button lakeside community of Glenorchy.
+With five days of unrestricted hours in the saddle, this ride has it all: wet and wild canters along riverbanks, wandering through native beech forests, circumnavigating a mountain, and exploring a quintessential High Country property.

-Your hosts, mother and daughter Deana and Casey, have exclusive access to over 100,000 acres of pristine back country stretching from the Dart Valley through to the Rees Valley, with Mount Alfred smack bang in the middle.
+Your host Deana and her team of guides have exclusive access to over 100,000 acres of pristine back country stretching from the Dart Valley through to the Rees Valley, with Mount Alfred smack bang in the middle.

 Seriously, the Glenorchy Back Country Ride typifies everything we love about New Zealand.
 All you need to do is get yourself on a plane to Queenstown in the South Island, and we’ll take care of the rest!